 The 12-sided stone in a neat jigsaw puzzle-like Inca wall:

 After a night ride to Andahuaylas and a day-long bone-rattling journey on an ancient bus without suspension on a horrible mountain road that got closed for repair works for a couple of hours (so we had to pass the time together with the rest of passengers - all locals - eating tiny fibery but very sweet mangoes and engaging in similar activities of bored human beings), we finally arrived in Ayacucho late at night, took a hotel right next to the terminal and went to bed.
 A couple of decades ago Ayacucho due to its remote and cut-off location became the nurturing ground of a very violent pro-Maoist terrorist group known as the "Shiny Path" (this wouldn't be the first case of such an utopian title smeared with a lot of blood into something totally opposite).
-But although remote it still was planned like a typical Peruvian city, so our sightseeing agenda for it was pretty similar to all the other cities we'd travelled by then.
+But despite its remoteness, it had a layout of a typical Peruvian city, so our sightseeing agenda for it was pretty similar to all the other cities we'd travelled by then.
 We started by taking a bus to the centre and stepping out close to the Plaza de Armas (with the usual Cathedral and colonial mansions).
 We then walked to the central market where we bought a very tasty local specialty - homemade chocolate.